logo for marriage-success-secrets.com

 If you choose to get divorced during these critical years, you’ll leave a long-lasting imprint on your child.
 The amount of damage done will depend on your child’s temperament.
 More sensitive children often take the blame for your divorce, regardless of what you say to them.
 Stronger willed children can turn this “terrible event” into anger towards others.

 The best possible scenario for your child is for you and your spouse to stay together.
 Consider giving your marriage a second chance.
-If you’ve tried counseling, but failed to notice a difference in your marriage, click here for an alternative to counseling you can participate in without even leaving your own home.
+If you’ve tried counseling, books, courses or marriage seminars, but failed to notice a difference in your marriage, I want you to know it is possible for one spouse to save your marriage on your own - even without your spouse's participation.

 2. It may be difficult to predict your child’s reaction – Depending on how sensitive your child is, when talking to your child about divorce, expect them to either break out in tears or show no emotion at all.
 Also, be prepared for lots of questions that may seem obvious to you, but not to your child.